janfuhrer/it-security-docs/docs/themes/Trust Issues in X.509.md

 ## Domain Validation via E-Mail

 - CA sends mail to defined aliases (admin, administrator, webmaster, hostmaster, postmaster, see [[Public Key Infrastructure#Certification Authority (CA)|Baseline Requirements]])
-- If you offer E-Mail you **must** make sure that nobody can register such an address
+- If you (EE) offer E-Mail you **must** make sure that nobody can register such an address
-- One could argue if this is a sane system but it is documented in Baseline Requirements
+- One could argue if this is a sane system or not but it is documented in Baseline Requirements
-- live.fi / xs4all.nl issues caused by this validation method
+- live.fi / xs4all.nl issues were caused by this validation method

 ## Certificate Revocation